flatbill/eleventy-netlify-boilerplate/pages/home.md

 These web pages are a mix of .ntk (nunjucks)  and  .md (markdown text files).

->Look mom, I'm writing text as markdown in eleventy-netlify-boilerplate/pages/home.md See the Blog section for notes on markdown.
+>Look mom, I'm writing text as markdown in eleventy-netlify-boilerplate/pages/home.md See the Blog section for Jos & Sorrow of Markdown.

 ##### How does this site work ?
 This '11ty app' is in a github repo.